List of Toy Story characters: Ultra Buzz Lightyear

-When searching for Woody at Al's Toy Barn, Buzz comes across the Buzz Lightyear aisle, including a display case labeled "New Utility Belt", which contains a newer Buzz Lightyear with a Utility Belt.
+Ultra Buzz Lightyear, also known as Utility Belt Buzz, (voiced by Tim Allen) comes across the Buzz Lightyear aisle, including a display case labeled "New Utility Belt", which contains a newer Buzz Lightyear with a utility belt.
 He believes the original Buzz has escaped his box, and captures him inside one.
-He is then mistaken by Andy's toys to be the original Buzz and goes with them to rescue Woody (Utility Buzz is thinking he is going to Zurg), until he decides to join his father, Emperor Zurg.
+He is then mistaken by Andy's toys to be the original Buzz and goes with them to rescue Woody, until he decides to join his father, Zurg.